-I am an historian of science, technology, and globalization and an Assistant Professor at UC Santa Cruz.
-My research explores the connections between European and non-European societies in the early modern era (c.
+I’m an assistant professor of history at UC Santa Cruz interested in the history of science, technology, and globalization.
+My research documents connections between European and non-European societies in the early modern era (c.
 1500-1800 CE), with a focus on the Portuguese and British empires.

-I’m currently writing a book on the origins of the global drug trade and am thinking about writing a second one about technology and magic during the Enlightenment.
-I’ve also published peer-reviewed journal articles on an eighteenth-century impostor and the role of animals in the North American interior, and co-authored historiographic essays on Atlantic history and drugs and modernity.
+I’m currently finishing a book tentatively entitled The Invention of Drugs and am researching a second one about the blurred boundary between the concepts of technology and magic during the Enlightenment.
+I’ve also published peer-reviewed journal articles on an eighteenth-century impostor and the role of animals in the colonial North American interior, and co-authored historiographic essays on Atlantic history and drugs and modernity.

-I sometimes write for non-academic audiences and have contributed to The Paris Review Daily, The Atlantic, Slate, Aeon, The Pacific Standard, The Chronicle of Higher Education, and Public Domain Review.
-I maintain Res Obscura, a blog about early modern history, and was the co-founder of The Appendix, a journal of experimental and narrative history.
+I also enjoy writing for wider audiences and have contributed to The Paris Review Daily, The Atlantic, Slate, Aeon, The Pacific Standard, The Chronicle of Higher Education, and Public Domain Review.
+I maintain Res Obscura, a blog about early modern history, and was a co-founder of The Appendix, a journal of experimental and narrative history.

 You can find me on Twitter at @ResObscura.

 You can read page proofs of my articles via the links below:

 Published in The Journal of Early American History, Winter, 2013.